Best chainsaws 2024: top picks for power, speed, and safety features, tried and tested by experts

 🔎 The Echo CS-310-14 is light and starts quickly, making it great for professionals, power tool lovers, and rural homeowners.
 It also provides the power to cut through thick wood. ★★★★

-The Echo CS-310-14 is a gas-powered chainsaw, so you won’t be limited by cord lengths or battery run times, but you will need to factor in the fuel as part of your maintenance and running costs.
+Design: Compared with the Poulan Pro PP4218A, which I've also included in this guide, its 30.5cc two-stroke engine is slightly weaker.
+The Echo CS-310-14 is a gas-powered chainsaw, so you don't have to worry about cord lengths or battery run times, but you need to consider fuel as part of your maintenance and running costs.
+It's light enough to cut through wood fast and smoothly, though.

-Its 14-inch guide bar is adequate but not the longest you can buy.
-Models such as the WORX WG304.1 have 18-inch bars.
+This model has a 14-inch guide bar, but it's not the longest.
+Models like the WORX WG304.1 have 18-inch bars.

-Value: While this is one of the best chainsaws in this category, we found that it may be overkill if you’re not a regular user or you’re facing hefty cutting tasks.
-If you aren’t going to use it regularly or don’t have a lot of experience with chainsaws, you may want to look into a less expensive, more manageable model.
-It’s also worth noting that there aren’t any extras included with this saw.
-You’ll have to pay extra if you need a case, file, or other add-ons.
+Value: This is one of the best chainsaws in this category, but it might be overkill if you're not a regular user or face heavy cutting tasks.
+If you won't use it a lot or have little experience with chainsaws, you might want to look at a less expensive, more manageable model.
+You'll have to pay extra if you want a case, file, or other add-on.

 Swipe to scroll horizontally